igrishaev/farseer/README.md

 [farseer.doc :as doc]
 ~~~

-Pay attention that generating a docfile is usualy a separate task, but not a
+Pay attention that generating a docfile is usually a separate task, but not a
 part of business logic.
 That's why the application **must not include that
 library in production**.
 The `:dev`-specific dependencies would be a better
 place for this package.